Wireless millimeterwave electro-optics on thin film lithium niobate: Methods

 We extract the reflection coefficient at the antenna-transmission line interface as follows.
-As derived in the Supplementary Information~2, an impedance mismatch between the antenna and the transmission line will result in the mmWave signal being reflected at the antenna-transmission line interface, resulting in a weak cavity effect.
+As derived in the Supplementary Information \ref{SItheory}, an impedance mismatch between the antenna and the transmission line will result in the mmWave signal being reflected at the antenna-transmission line interface, resulting in a weak cavity effect.
 The transmission line forms a resonator with a reflectivity dictated by the antenna on one end and the open circuit termination on the other end.
-The resonator acts as a filter and only mmWave fields oscillating at frequencies that match its cavity modes can efficiently couple to the resonator, leading in visible fringes in the side-band ratio.
+The resonator acts as a filter and only mmWave fields oscillating at frequencies that match its cavity modes can efficiently couple to the resonator, leading in visible fringes in the sideband ratio.
 The visibility of these fringes correlates with the reflection coefficient at the antenna-transmission line interface.
 Consequently, comparing various $L_{TL}$ allows extracting the complex reflection coefficient of the antenna $r_a$ which affects the fringe visibility, since reflection losses are unaffected by $L_{TL}$, whereas propagation losses increase linearly with $L_{TL}$.
-According to our theoretical model, the reflection coefficient $r_a$ might be extracted from:

-We used three independent parameters of the fit: $n_\Omega$, $r_a$, and a proportionality constant in the formula above. $\eta$ was taken as the linear dependence shown in Supplementary Information~5.
+Then, the reflection coefficient $r_a$ is extracted by fitting the ratio of sideband ratios $SBR$ for devices of various lengths.
+More details are presented in the Supplementary Information \ref{ReflmodelSI}.